sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 ## Pages

-Your editions are treated as [sections](https://gohugo.io/content-management/sections/) or [page bundles](https://gohugo.io/content-management/page-bundles/) in Ed.
+Your editions are treated as {{< link src="https://gohugo.io/content-management/sections/" class="external" target="_blank" hreflang="en" rel="noopener noreferrer" >}}sections{{< /link >}} or {{< link src="https://gohugo.io/content-management/page-bundles/" class="external" target="_blank" hreflang="en" rel="noopener noreferrer" >}}page bundles{{< /link >}} in Ed.
 Other web pages in your site exist outside the `content` folder.
 Default homepage, for example, is constructed from the `index.html` file found on the `layouts` folder of Ed theme.

 You will notice that the homepage in particular has a `.html` file ending instead of a `.md` ending.
 All template files in Hugo are HTML, and the index behaves as a template file.
-Although these files are mostly written in HTML, notice that they may contain [template tags](https://gohugo.io/templates/introduction/).
+Although these files are mostly written in HTML, notice that they may contain {{< link src="https://gohugo.io/templates/introduction/" class="external" target="_blank" hreflang="en" rel="noopener noreferrer" >}}template tags{{< /link >}}.
 To create your own homepage create `index.html` file in project `layouts` folder, making sure that your changes to `index.html` are written in valid HTML.
 The same goes for all Ed's template files in the `layouts` folder.

 ---

 ## Tables of Content

 You will find three kinds of Tables of Content in Ed.
 The first example is in the list of Latest Publications in the Homepage.
-This list is generated using the [templating language](https://gohugo.io/templates/introduction/).
+This list is generated using the {{< link src="https://gohugo.io/templates/introduction/" class="external" target="_blank" hreflang="en" rel="noopener noreferrer" >}}templating language{{< /link >}}.
 This is one of the major components of Hugo, and I recommend you deepen your knowledge of it if you want to modify the logic that automates much of Ed.
 Here is the code that generates the Latest Publications list on the homepage:

 ~~~ html
 <div class="toc">